 - Can meet the requirements to avoid monthly account fees

 What Does U.S. Bank Offer?

 U.S. Bank offers a full suite of accounts and services, with several options to meet customers’ specific needs.

-All account rates and terms below effective as of Mar.
-25, 2021.
+All account rates and terms below are effective as of August 18, 2021.

 U.S. Bank has five checking options depending on the account level you need.
 All accounts have free ATM access for U.S. Bank locations, and each is FDIC-insured up to $250,000: